How to Clean a Toilet Tank the Right Way

+Fill the tank with at least 3 gallons of distilled white vinegar and allow it work for at least two hours.
 After the soaking period, empty the tank by flushing away the vinegar.
 Follow the same steps as with the disinfectant cleaner.
 Use a long-handled brush to scrub the loosened grime.
 Clean the working components with a sponge and a disinfectant bathroom cleaner.
 Turn on the water control valve and fill the tank with water to flush all the grime away.

 Tips to Keep a Toilet Tank Clean Longer